AustinMusuya/alx-backend-python/0x03-Unittests_and_integration_tests/README.md

 # Python Utilities Testing Project

-This project contains utility functions and their corresponding unit tests, written in Python 3.7 and compliant with Ubuntu 18.04 standards.
+This project contains utility functions, a GitHub API client, and their corresponding unit and integration tests.
+It is written in Python 3.7 and is compliant with Ubuntu 18.04 standards.

 ## 📁 Project Structure

 ```
 .
 ├── utils.py                   # Utility module with reusable functions
-├── test_utils.py         # Unit tests using unittest and parameterized
+├── test_utils.py              # Unit tests for utils.py
+├── client.py                  # GitHubOrgClient implementation
+├── test_client.py             # Unit and integration tests for client.py
+├── fixtures.py                # Sample payloads used for integration testing
 ├── README.md                  # Project documentation
 ```

 ## 🛠️ Requirements